ShreyKumar/StudyCat/deliverable-03/iteration-03.plan.md

 - `UserModel.py`: A singleton module for storing server and user information.<br>
 - `pList.txt`: A list of programs to monitor.<br>

+Screenshots of the desktop application <br>

 Server:

 - `server.js`: Express server that contains all routes required <br>
 - `user_manager.js`: File that contains User class, as well as the dictionary that stores currently logged on users. <br>

 Extension:

-- `post.js` - posts data to the server based on user input and handles UI update upon recieving result <br>
+- `post.js` - posts data to the server based on user input and handles UI update upon receiving result <br>
 - `monitor.js` - monitors background tab activity and makes a post request to the server every 1 minute <br>
 - `import/*` - all imported libraries <br>
 - `main.html`- the page to display if the user clicks on the extension <br>
 - `css/main.css` - the main css file to style the extension
 - `scss/*` - all scss files to be complied into css

+Screenshots of the extension <br>

+Android:

+Most code for the android section is stored within the android/studycat/app/src/main folder.

+- `BackgroundMonitorService` - code for updating data about the cat from the server.
+Also responsible for pushing data to the server <br>
+- `MainActivity.java` - Deprecated starter code, here for reference
+- `CatDisplayActivity.java` - Displays the cat on a seperate page for the android app
+- `Query\CataData.java` - A series of callbacks serving as an interface between the server and the phone